Click here for more extensive information about the Dance Congresses of the years:

-Aware of these paradoxes of modernism, the Dance Congress 2019 plans to revisit the artistic utopias of community, anarchy and spirituality.
+Aware of these paradoxes of modernism, the Dance Congress 2019 revisited the artistic utopias of community, anarchy and spirituality.
 These themes are embodied by the venue of the Dance Congress 2019 – the Festspielhaus Hellerau in the garden city of the same name located on the outskirts of Dresden – as well as the artistic exile colony Monte Verità in the 1910s, the legendary finale party of the first dancer congress in 1927 at a club in Magdeburg, and the happenings staged in the United States in the 1960s.